ayoub198fillali/SiiDM-Battery/README.md

 The Battery Smart Data Model uses NGSI-LD context to provide a semantic structure to battery data.
 The context includes definitions for the following concepts:

-- `chargingLevel`: the battery charge level.
+- `chargingLevel`: The current level of battery charge,expressed as a percentage.
-- `chargingStatus`: the battery charging state (charging, discharging, or full).
+- `chargingStatus`: The current state of battery charging, which can be one of the following: charging, discharging, or full.
+- `chargingMode`: The current mode of battery charging, which can be one of the following: Linked or Wireless.
-- `voltage`: the battery voltage.
+- `voltage`: The current voltage of the battery, expressed in volts.
-- `current`: the battery current.
+- `current`: The current electric current of the battery, expressed in amperes.
-- `temperature`: the battery temperature.
+- `temperature`: The current temperature of the battery, expressed in degrees Celsius.
-- `chargingTime`: the battery charging time.
+- `chargingTime`: The estimated time remaining until the battery is fully charged, expressed in minutes.
-- `dischargingTime`: the battery discharging time.
+- `dischargingTime`: The estimated time remaining until the battery is fully discharged, expressed in minutes.
-- `chargeCycles`: the number of battery charge cycles.
+- `chargeCycles`: The number of complete charge/discharge cycles that the battery has undergone, expressed in CYC.
-- `remainingCapacity`: the remaining capacity of the battery.
+- `remainingCapacity`: The current remaining capacity of the battery, expressed in kilowatt-hours (kWh).
-- `fullChargeCapacity`: the full capacity of the battery when fully charged.
+- `fullChargeCapacity`: The maximum capacity of the battery when fully charged, expressed in kilowatt-hours (kWh).
-- `healthStatus`: the health status of the battery.
+- `StateOfHealth`: The State of Health is an indicator of the battery's overall health and its ability to store and deliver energy compared to its original nominal capacity(Refreshed Every 12h) else '-'.
+It is expressed as a percentage.
+- `healthStatus`: The general health status of the battery, which can be one of the following: ok, warning, or critical.
+The value is expressed as a percentage, with 0 indicating a severely degraded battery and 100 indicating a battery in perfect health.

 The context also includes definitions for the unit codes that are used to specify the measurement units of each property.